REMEDY : BNSSG referral pathways & Joint Formulary

 Patients with a positive (>10) FIT with symptoms that could be attributable to CRC

-These patients should be referred on a 2WW pathway for further investigation.
+These patients should be referred on a USC pathway for further investigation.

 Patients where a FIT is not possible, or a GP has significant concerns about malignancy, but cannot refer via ICE

-2WW referral can be submitted via e-RS using the Suspected Lower Gastro-Intestinal Cancer Referral Form.
-Please free text concerns on the 2WW form making it clear why ICE referral is not possible or not appropriate.
+USC referral can be submitted via e-RS using the Suspected Lower Gastro-Intestinal Cancer Referral Form.
+Please free text concerns on the USC form making it clear why ICE referral is not possible or not appropriate.

 Ongoing symptoms after colorectal investigation

-If a qFit is positive and the secondary care investigative test is negative indicating no colorectal cancer then secondary care advice is not to repeat the qFit or re-refer on a colorectal 2ww pathway (assuming investigative test performed has been of adequate quality as noted by the endoscopist/radiologist).
-In particular, if a patient has had a Lower GI scope within the last 18 months, then please do not refer again via an USC/2WW pathway as this is likely to be returned.
+If a qFit is positive and the secondary care investigative test is negative indicating no colorectal cancer then secondary care advice is not to repeat the qFit or re-refer on a colorectal USC pathway (assuming investigative test performed has been of adequate quality as noted by the endoscopist/radiologist).
+In particular, if a patient has had a Lower GI scope within the last 18 months, then please do not refer again via a USC pathway as this is likely to be returned.

 As per those patients who are qFit negative consider other potential causes of the patient’s symptoms and if there is ongoing concern, then the patient can be referred on routine or urgent pathway for further assessment, or you can request gastroenterology advice & guidance.
 Please see the FIT page for information on suggested next steps.